 AWS Instance Scheduler

-AWS Instance Scheduler contributes to the reduction of operational costs by turning off resources that are not in use and turning on resources when additional capacity is required.
-Example: A corporation can utilize AWS Instance Scheduler in a production setting to automatically halt instances outside of business hours on a daily basis, saving time and money.
-If you leave all of your instances running at 100% utilization, this approach may result in a reduction in instance utilization, which will result in a reduction in overall cost based on the schedules that have been set up for the instances.
+With the help of the Instance Scheduler solution, you can better manage your Amazon Web Services (AWS) resource expenses by automating the start and stop of Amazon Elastic Compute Cloud instances of the Amazon Elastic Compute Cloud (Amazon EC2) and the Amazon Relational Database Service (Amazon RDS).
+It also contributes to the reduction of operational costs by turning off resources that are not in use and turning on resources when additional capacity is required.
+Example: A corporation can utilise AWS Instance Scheduler in a production setting to automatically halt instances outside of business hours on a daily basis, saving time and money.
+If you leave all of your instances running at 100% utilisation, this approach may result in a reduction in instance utilisation, which will result in a reduction in overall cost calculated according to the schedules that have been established for the various situations.

-The architecture depicted in the diagram below is one that can be automatically deployed using the solution’s implementation guide and associated AWS CloudFormation template, as shown:
+The following diagram illustrates an architecture that can be automatically deployed by following the instructions provided in the solution’s implementation guide and utilising the corresponding AWS CloudFormation template, as illustrated.

 Image Sourced from Amazon Web Services

-- Amazon DynamoDB stores these values, and the Lambda function retrieves them each time it is called.
-After that, you can apply the custom tag to the instances that are appropriate.
+- These values are saved in Amazon DynamoDB, and the Lambda function is responsible for retrieving them whenever it is invoked.
+After that, you will have the option to attach the custom tag to the instances that are suitable for it.

-- When configuring the Instance Scheduler for the first time, you provide a tag key that will be used to identify the applicable Amazon EC2 and Amazon RDS instances.
-As a result of creating a schedule, the name you specify is utilized as the tag value, which uniquely identifies the schedule you wish to apply to the tagged resource that you created.
-Using the solution’s default tag name (tag key) Schedule, for example, a user may construct a schedule named uk-office-hours using the solution’s default tag name (tag key) Schedule.
-In order to identify an instance that will utilize the uk-office-hours schedule, the user must include the Schedule tag key with the value uk-office-hours in the instance’s tag definition.
+- You will be asked to enter a tag key the first time you configure the Instance Scheduler.
+This key will be used to identify the Amazon EC2 and Amazon RDS instances that are relevant to the configuration.
+As a result of creating a schedule, the name you specify is utilised as the tag value, which uniquely identifies the schedule you wish to apply to the tagged resource that you created.
+It’s possible, using the solution’s default tag name (tag key) Schedule, for example, to create an appointment schedule called “uk-office hours”.
+In order to identify an instance that will utilise the uk-office-hours schedule, the user must include the Schedule tag key with the value uk-office-hours in the instance’s tag definition.

 Download list of all AWS Services PDF